yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 JSON Web Tokens, also known as JWTs {{RFC7519}}, are URL-safe JSON-based security tokens that contain a set of claims that can be signed and/or encrypted.
-The JWT specification has seen rapid adoption because it encapsulates security-relevant information in one, easy to protect location, and because it is easy to implement using widely-available tools.
+The JWT specification has seen rapid adoption because it encapsulates security-relevant information in one easy-to-protect location, and because it is easy to implement using widely-available tools.
 One application area in which JWTs are commonly used is representing digital identity information, such as OpenID Connect ID Tokens {{OpenID.Core}}